Stellar halos tracing the assembly of ultra-faint dwarf galaxies: Methods

 \subsubsection{Stellar profile}

-We adopt the exponential profile, commonly utilized to fit stellar density profiles of UFDs \citep[e.g.,][]{Belokurov:2006, Martin:2008, Munoz:2018}.
+We adopted an exponential profile, which is commonly utilized to fit stellar density profiles of UFDs \citep[e.g.,][]{Belokurov:2006, Martin:2008, Munoz:2018}.
 The profile is defined by

-where $\rho_{0}$ is the central density, $R_{1/2}$ is the projected radius that contains half of the mass of the galaxy, i.e., the half-mass radius, and the $0.5$ factor arises integrating the exponential profile, factor $0.351$, and projecting the three-dimensional scale radius to the projected two-dimensional $R_{1/2}$, factor $1.33$ \citep{wolf:2010}.
-In the suite, we vary $R_{1/2}$ to account for different initial stellar densities, as discussed in Sec. \ref{sec:sub:parameter_space}.
+where $\rho_{0}$ is the central density, $R_{1/2}$ is the projected radius that contains half of the mass of the galaxy, in other words the half-mass radius, and the $0.5$ factor arises integrating the exponential profile, factor $0.351$, and projecting the three-dimensional scale radius to the projected two-dimensional $R_{1/2}$, factor $1.33$ \citep{wolf:2010}.
+In the suite, we varied $R_{1/2}$ to account for different initial stellar densities, as is discussed in Sect. \ref{sec:sub:parameter_space}.